surveyjs/survey-creator/docs/Survey-Builder-Overview.md

 ## Supported Platforms and Examples

-Unlike SurveyJS Library, SurveyJS Editor uses only knockoutjs.
+Unlike SurveyJS Library, Survey Creator uses only knockoutjs.
 The reason we have chosen this framework is simple.
 It has a tiny size, comparing with other popular modern frameworks, and it works perfectly with angular2+, reactjs and others.

 We have created several Quick Start GitHub repositories for different client platforms, to give you an easy start.